zarino/zarino.co.uk/_posts/2014-08-18-virgin-train-toilets.md

 And I mean that with only a hint of sarcasm – by typical standards these seats are actually pretty good.
 There’s nice air flow from the carriage doors and air conditioning (which is more than could be said for the stuffy, sweaty coaches), lots of natural light, and a good metre or so of leg room (except for when people occasionally wander past).

-{% img "Folded seats in the Coach D corridor, on a Virgin Pendolino train" "/media/virgin-toilet-corridor.jpg" %}
+{% img alt="Folded seats in the Coach D corridor, on a Virgin Pendolino train" src="/media/virgin-toilet-corridor.jpg" %}

 As soon as I saw the seats, I wondered whether sitting on them would break some sort of rule.
 Were they just for people waiting for the toilet?
 Surely not.
 Maybe disabled seats, since they're the closest to the door?
 Not as far as I could tell.
 They were odd little things, but I figured, if I left it any longer, the vultures would get them.
 So I sat myself down, and waited for the train to pull away.